dxe/dxesf-docs/docs/index.md

 ### 7.1.
 Committees

-The Lead Organizer suggests and has final say over the composition of a set of Committees (including Communications, Community, Direct Action, Finance, and any others deemed necessary).
-Committees are focused on DxE's core functions, are expressly tasked with pushing forward on DxE's annual strategy and its 40 year road map, and are empowered to make decisions on resources.
+The Lead Organizer suggests and has final say over the composition of a set of Committees (including Communications, Community, Development, Direct Action, Finance, and any others deemed necessary).
+Committees are focused on DxE's core functions, are expressly tasked with pushing forward on DxE's annual strategy and its 40 year roadmap, and are empowered to make decisions on resources.
 Committee members will be appointed based on expertise, culture fit, and team effectiveness, and team size will generally be limited to 7, unless exceptional circumstances justify a larger team.

 ### 7.2.
 Working Groups